e22m4u/ts-reflector/README.md

 #### ES-module support

-To use this module, your project must support ECMAScript module loading.
-The recommended way to set up a TypeScript project to work with ESM is to follow the steps below.
+Native ES-module support is required for this module.
+Do the following steps to set up your TypeScript project.

 1. add `"type": "module"` to the `package.json` file
 2. add the options below to the `tsconfig.json`